beeware/rubicon-objc/docs/how-to/internal/index.rst

 Internal How-to guides
 ======================

-These guides are for the maintainers of the Briefcase project, documenting internal project procedures.
+These guides are for the maintainers of the Rubicon-ObjC project, documenting internal project procedures.

 .. toctree::